George Jackson (activist): In popular culture

-Ja Rule named his 2003 album after Jackson's book Blood in My Eye.
+Ja Rule named his 2003 album Blood in My Eye after Jackson's book.
 Saxophone player Archie Shepp dedicated most of his album Attica Blues (1972) to the story of George Jackson ("Blues for Brother George Jackson") and the Attica prison riots that followed.

 Stephen Jay Gould wrote, in his 1981 book The Mismeasure of Man, of George Jackson's death in context of "statistically supported" social Darwinism.
-Quoting Gould about the legacy of failed science which supported racial bigotry and physiognomy, "George Jackson ... died under Lombroso's legacy, trying to escape after eleven years (eight and a half in solitary) of an indeterminate one-year-to-life sentence for stealing seventy dollars from a gas station."
+Quoting Gould about the legacy of failed science which supported racial bigotry and physiognomy: "George Jackson ... died under Lombroso's legacy, trying to escape after eleven years (eight and a half in solitary) of an indeterminate one-year-to-life sentence for stealing seventy dollars from a gas station."

 Jackson's life, beliefs and ultimate fate were the topic of one of the many audio tapes recorded at the Jonestown commune in Guyana during 1978.
 In the tape in question, Jim Jones touches on several issues relating to Jackson, most notably Jones' firm belief that Jackson's death was a racist assassination.
-His admiration for the Black Panther activist on the tape is as clear as his disgust that one of his followers, Willie Malone, could think he was remotely in the same league as Jackson, and that "punks" like Malone had sold him out.
-Jim Jones could later be heard beating Willie Malone, who was 15 years old at the time.
+The tape reveals Jones' strong admiration for the Black Panther activist, as well as his disgust that a Jonestown follower like Willie Malone could think he was remotely in the same league as Jackson, and that it was "punks" like Malone who had sold Jackson out.

 Stanley Williams dedicated his 1998 book Life in Prison in part to George Jackson.
 In Governor Arnold Schwarzenegger's response to Williams' appeal for clemency, the governor claimed that this dedication was "a significant indicator that Williams is not reformed and that he still sees violence and lawlessness as a legitimate means to address societal problems."

-"Soulja's Story" is a song by rapper 2pac, released on the 1991 album 2pacalypse Now, which makes reference to the Marin County Civic Center attacks.
+"Soulja's Story" is a song by rapper 2Pac (Tupac Shakur), released on the 1991 album 2pacalypse Now, which makes reference to the Marin County Civic Center attacks.
+Shakur was the nephew of Black Power revolutionary and fugitive, Assata Shakur.

-The 2007 film Black August is a retelling of the last 14 months of Jackson's life.
+The 2007 film Black August is a retelling of the final 14 months of Jackson's life.